Medical expert of the article

 Diseases and conditions accompanied by a shift in the leukocyte formula

-With many severe infections, septic and purulent processes, the leukocyte formula changes due to an increase in the number of stab neutrophils, metamyelocytes and myelocytes.
-Such a change in the leukogram with an increase in the percentage of young forms of neutrophils is called the left shift; The increase is mainly due to segment-nuclear and polysegment-nucleus forms - a shift to the right.
-Severity of neutrophil nuclear shift is estimated by the shift index (IC).
+In many severe infections, septic and purulent processes, the leukocyte formula changes due to an increase in the number of band neutrophils, metamyelocytes and myelocytes.
+Such a change in the leukogram with an increase in the percentage of young forms of neutrophils is called a left shift; an increase mainly due to segmented and polysegmented forms is a right shift.
+The severity of the shift in neutrophil nuclei is assessed by the shift index (SI).

-Where M - myelocytes, MM - metamyelocytes, P - stab neutrophils, C - segmented neutrophils.
-The reference value of the IC is 0.06.
-The value of IP is an important criterion determining the severity of acute infection and a general prognosis.
+Where M is myelocytes, MM is metamyelocytes, P is band neutrophils, S is segmented neutrophils.
+The reference value of SI is 0.06.
+The SI value is an important criterion determining the severity of the acute infection and the overall prognosis.

-When analyzing the results of calculating the leukocyte formula in a blood smear, it should always be remembered that this method is not very accurate and can be a source of errors that can not be completely eliminated (including errors in blood sampling, preparation and staining of the smear, human subjectivity in the interpretation of cells).
-Some types of cells, especially monocytes, eosinophils and basophils, are distributed in a smear completely illegally.
-The high content of these cells, especially in the restricted area of the smear, must be rechecked before the result is issued.
-When the number of leukocytes in the blood is more than 35 × 10 9 / l, it is recommended to count at least 200 cells for greater accuracy.
-The number of leukocytes examined should increase in proportion to the increase in leukocytosis in order to assess the large area of the smear.
-If the number of leukocytes in the blood is less than 2 × 10 9 / l, then some laboratories count less than 100 cells.
-However, the accuracy is sharply reduced, so this calculation is not recommended.
-If you can not find 100 cells in the smear, it is suggested to do leuco concentrate, but remember that during the preparation of the latter there are morphological changes in leukocytes and uneven distribution of cell types.
+When analyzing the results of the white blood cell count in a blood smear, it should always be remembered that this method is not very accurate and may be a source of errors that cannot be completely eliminated (including errors in blood collection, smear preparation and staining, human subjectivity in interpreting cells).
+Some cell types, especially monocytes, eosinophils and basophils, are distributed in the smear in a completely irregular manner.
+A high content of these cells, especially in a limited area of the smear, must be rechecked before the result is given.
+If the number of leukocytes in the blood is more than 35×10 9 /l, it is recommended to count at least 200 cells for greater accuracy.
+The number of leukocytes examined should increase proportionally to the increase in leukocytosis in order to evaluate a larger area of the smear.
+If the number of leukocytes in the blood is less than 2×10 9 /l, some laboratories count less than 100 cells.
+However, this sharply reduces the accuracy, so such a count is not recommended.
+If it is not possible to find 100 cells in the smear, it is suggested to make a leukocyte concentrate, but it should be remembered that during the preparation of the latter, morphological changes in leukocytes and an uneven distribution of cell types occur.
 If less than 100 or more than 100 cells were counted, this should be reflected in the result form.

-95% confidence interval when calculating leukoformula in a blood smear
+95% confidence interval for calculating the leukocyte formula in a blood smear

 Content of a certain cell type,% |